Drag Race Philippines: Production history

 Before the first season ended, Laurel teased about the renewal for the series on October 6, 2022, but its streaming services denied this comment and was not in production.
 It was shortly renewed the same month with casting opened until December 1.
 Warner Bros.
 Discovery Asia-Pacific soon announced that Discovery+ would be discontinued in the Philippines on April 27, 2023, this left the national broadcasting exclusivity to video-on demand service HBO Go.

 A family statement revealed that Jiggly Caliente would not return as a judge, due to her right leg having been surgically amputated from a severe infection on April 24, 2025.
 Three days later, she died in a hospital at age 44.
 An in memoriam segment was shown in the spin-off premiere episode with Ballesteros later dedicating the season to her.
+A year later, a fourth casting call was made on January 10, 2026, but production was stopped in early April due to the following death of contestant Misua.